-Civic engagement as participation in civic society organizations is not particularly popular among Portuguese youth.
-When asked about the best ways to participate in the public life of the EU, membership in such organization is mentioned only by 15% of the sample (Fig. 4.1).
+Civic engagement as participation in civic society organisations is not particularly popular among Portuguese youth.
+When asked about the best ways to participate in the public life of the EU, membership in such organisation is mentioned only by 15% of the sample (Fig. 4.1).
 This way of civic engagement is less frequently mentioned by men than women (Fig. 4.2).
-Regardless of gender and age, individual actions of helping the most needy are more often mentioned (by about one quarter of the sample) as the best way of participation (Fig. 4.1; Fig. 4.2).
+Regardless of gender and age, individual actions of helping the most needy are more often mentioned (by about one quarter of the sample) as the best way of participation (Fig. 4.2).